nkh/ftl/config/ftl/man/ftl.md

         «gfi»              go to image using sxiv

-        «gfi»              go to image using sxiv, including sub directories
+        «gfI»              go to image using sxiv, including sub directories

         «gfu»              Fzfi, use fzf and ueberzurg to find and display images